graezykev/normalise-your-git-commit-and-push/steps.md

 ## 5. lint-staged

-Have you notice the problem of `npm run lint` in `pre-commit`?
+Have you noticed the problem of `npm run lint` in `pre-commit`?

 Yes, **all your JS files in the project** are checked in this process, what is the problem though?

-Say, you're working on a historical project with hundreds of JS files, and it never integrate linting tools and Git commit hooks before, i.e. there may be numerous code style issues in those existing code.
+Say, you're working on a historical project with hundreds of JS files, and it never integrated linting tools and Git commit hooks before, i.e. there may be numerous code style issues in those existing code.

-Today you integrate this linting tools and Git commit hooks, and tomorrow your teammate edit merely one JS file, but he can't commit it because he will be facing all the linting issues at a time which thrown out by `npm run lint`.
+Today you integrate these linting tools and Git commit hooks, and tomorrow your teammate edits merely one JS file, but he can't commit it because he will be facing all the linting issues at a time which is thrown out by `npm run lint`.

 Let me give another example.
 You spent a day working on developing a web page and you've written some `header.js`, `aside.js`, `main.js`, `footer.js` ...
-But, only the `header.js` is finished, the others are still under developing.
+But, only the `header.js` is finished, the others are still under development.

 Now it's 5 o'clock, time to call it a day!
-You decide to commit `header.js` first, but you encounter the similar obstacles as the former example.
+You decide to commit `header.js` first, but you encounter similar obstacles as the former example.

-What we need is a way of commiting some **"incremental code"**, or more correctly elaborate by the Git terminology **staged** files.
+What we need is a way of committing some **"incremental code"**, or more correctly elaborate by the Git terminology **staged** files.

-In simple terms, **staged** files are those files you've add to the **[Git Staging Area](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states)** by `git add <filename>`.
+In simple terms, **staged** files are those files you've added to the **[Git Staging Area](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states)** by `git add <filename>`.

-And only those code in staging area should be linted in each commit.
+Only those codes in the staging area should be **linted** in each commit.

 Now let's make it done.